suenot/aicommit/readme.md

 # Only commit previously staged changes
 aicommit

-# Stage and commit all changes
+# Automatically stage and commit all changes
 aicommit --add

 # Stage all changes, commit, and push